prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 primarily in poor soils, especially those that have been over- grazed or have been the sites of mining.
 In other words, it thrives on areas ruined by extractive value production.
-Dorinda's rise to prominence after a disastrous engagement and fiscal insecurity coincides with replacing broom-sedge---a symbol of extractive, capitalist farming like that of Magnus Derrick---with clover- improved fields that support a lucrative dairy farm.
+Dorinda's rise to prominence after a disastrous marriage engagement and fiscal insecurity coincides with replacing broom-sedge---a symbol of extractive, capitalist farming like that of Magnus Derrick---with clover- improved fields that support a lucrative dairy farm.
 The determinism